opsschool/curriculum/disaster_recovery.rst

     This will of course reflect your real time prioritization if (when) a disaster occurs.

 The finished product should, after a signoff from your department manager and the senior management team, be published on your company's intranet, available for anyone.
-This is very important as lack of transparency is one of the most common prejudices about IT Depts.
+This is very important as lack of transparency is one of the most common prejudices about IT Departments.

 ..
 TODO:: shared resources, bussiness needs.